“Take every shift as it comes”: No respite for UK hospitals

 That is especially difficult because coronavirus care is labor-intensive.
 It takes a village of people and skills to treat each critically ill patient.

-One recent day on the ward, Townsend performed a tracheostomy, inserting a small tube into a patient’s windpipe to help him breathe without a ventilator — a small step toward possible recovery.
+One recent day on the ward, Townsend oversaw a tracheostomy, inserting a small tube into a patient’s windpipe to help him breathe without a ventilator — a small step toward possible recovery.
 Down the hall, family liaison officer Berenice Page held a video call to relatives from a patient’s bedside.
 More than half a dozen staff worked to “prone” another patient, carefully flipping them onto their stomach to help them breathe more easily.

 Like others, this hospital had to adapt fast when COVID-19 first struck in early 2020, finding room for more patients and redeploying medical staff to work in unaccustomed roles.
 Wards were converted, staff were drafted in from other departments to the new COVID wards and expanded intensive care units.